nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     *  Prerequisites: There should be files already initialised in your working directory and there should be entities present in the application.
 Commands in the application run as expected.

     *  Test case: Insert/Delete/Modify an entry in `./data/tuitione.json` that produces a data file that conforms to the constraints mentioned in the application.
-Below are some critical constraints to take note of but please refer to the [User Guide](https://ay2122s1-cs2103t-f13-4.github.io/tp/UserGuide.html) for the full list.<br>
+Below are some critical constraints that are unique in the storage file.
+For other possible inputs to test with, view the other sections presented under this [appendix](#appendix-b-instructions-for-manual-testing) or the .<br>
        Expected: The application should load up as per normal, and the new changes in the storage file is presented in the UI.

        :information_source: **Note:**